 Margareth is a keen fishing lady and fishes regularly on several places

 along the Mahurangi estuary.
 She has noticed a considerable reduction in

 the numbers of spotties caught as a by-catch while line-fishing for snapper.

 The inner Mahurangi, Scotts Landing and Mullet Point are places where she

 fishes regularly.
 Previous to 2 years ago, the spotties were a nuisance

 because in an hour's fishing, one would catch 3-4 of about 20-25 cm.
 At

 Mullet Point she would catch 2-3 per hour.
 But since 2 years, the size

-she catches has disappeared.
-In fact, she hasn't caught a single one in
+class she catches has disappeared.
+In fact, she hasn't caught a single

 The Snappers caught seem to be bigger (3.5 pounds, 40 cm) but with a noticeable size gap between them and the undersized ones (less than 20cm).
 Her partner agrees with her that the snapper are harder to catch ("The fishing has dropped away").
 It is felt that the Snapper haven't changed suddenly but reduced in numbers gradually.